AllanK24/Kaggle-Competition-Math-Classifier/README.md

 ## 🏆 Best Model: Qwen 2.5–3B + LoRA

 **Custom classifier architecture**:
-I used a dropout-regularized linear classifier head on top of the LLM’s final hidden state, with the sequence end position pooled using the attention mask.
+A dropout-regularized linear classifier head was used on top of the LLM’s final hidden state, with the sequence end position pooled using the attention mask.

 **LoRA Configuration**:
 ```python